 One of the main missions of the QPlay project is to develop games that help our quantum technology researchers solve research problems in quantum optimal control theory.
 The motivation for this particular problem arrives from the need of developing quantum computers further.

-Together with the team at MiTale and the researcher at Turku Quantum Technology we have developed the Quantum Black Box, that is a numerical simulation aimed to solve a optimization problem to a Unity interface, aimed for the game developers for a more usable tool to be used in actual games.
-Here we present to prototypes to demonstrate:
+Together with the team at MiTale and the researchers at Turku Quantum Technology we have developed the Quantum Black Box, that is a numerical simulation aimed to solve a optimization problem to a Unity interface, aimed for the game developers for a more usable tool to be used in actual games.
+Here we present a web-based version to demonstrate:

 Quantum Game Jam